 This new dam increased the length of the lake to fourteen miles.
 Now “The Narrows,” which originally separated the lake into two parts, can only be seen when the water-level of the lake is very low.

-The Indian Lake Dam is masonry, of earthen construction.
+The dam is masonry, of earthen construction.
 It’s 47 feet high and 550 feet long.
 Capacity exceeds 170,000 acre feet.
 The Dam drains 131 square miles that has a surface area of nearly 7 square miles.
 Today’s dam lifts the lake level 33 feet when the reservoir is full.

 The Indian Lake Dam is operated by Hudson River-Black River Regulating District (HRBRRD) for flood control and recreation.
 Water level is drawn down 10 feet in the fall to accommodate high water in the spring.

 The Indian Lake Dam impounds a productive fishery that supports lake trout, brown trout, brook trout, smallmouth bass, lake whitefish, and northern pike.
 Panfish are brown bullhead, yellow perch, rainbow smelt, rock bass and pumpkinseed sunfish.

 It’s the town’s responsibility to make sure that Lake Abanakee has enough water, regardless of the releases from the Indian Lake Dam.
-However HRBRRD keeps the town informed of changes to the Indian Lake dam release schedule, so they can plan their Lake Abanakee releases accordingly.
+However HRBRRD keeps the town informed of changes to the dam release schedule, so they can plan their Lake Abanakee releases accordingly.